edgarc0998/githubDB/README.md

 3. I set up my front end.
 I needed a simple home page with containers for the three charts, and the 4 buttons.
 The only other challenge was using the Github API to get information from the four repositories.
 Since we wanted accurate, updated information, I put the api calls in an interval function, which is calling the api every second.
 4. After the front end was made, I had to hook it up the vote buttons to call the routes I made.
 5. Deployment was my final step.
 Here is the link. https://github-framework-poll.herokuapp.com/
 6. I used fullstack academy's boilermaker code.
 This set up the basic express server with some logging middleware and some of the folder structure for the app.
+It also has some deployment scripts which I didn't use.
+I opted to deploy using continuous integration from the heroku website itself (instead of CLI).
 All the code I wrote is in the folders client, server, and public.

 To run code follow these steps: